skramer9/cs313413f25p2/README.txt

 	TODO also try with a LinkedList - does it make any difference?

-		When I swapped to a LinkedList, all of the tests still pass, so assuming that the tests cover the possible scenarios well, it does not seem to make a difference.
+		When I swapped to a LinkedList, all the tests still pass, so assuming that the tests cover the possible scenarios well, it does not seem to make a difference.

 TestList.java